tergite/tergite/README.md

 - [ ] Add docs and doc generation
 - [ ] Separate Client code, from analysis, and from compilation and data transfer object definition
+- [ ] Convert archives into examples, adding proper credits and timestamps

 ## Contribution Guidelines